 - 1 teaspoon pure vanilla extract

-- ¼ cup coconut oil, melted
+- ¼ cup coconut oil melted

-- 1 cup 100% blueberry grape juice (or plain grape juice)
+- 1 cup 100% grape juice

 - 12 muffin liners

 Heat oven to 400 degrees F and line a 12 cup muffin tin with muffin liners or grease well.

 In a large bowl whisk the flour, salt, and baking powder together.
 Take about 1 tablespoon of the dry ingredients and toss with the blueberries and set the berries aside.

 Mix together the eggs, honey, vanilla, oil, and juice.
 Make a well in the center of the flour mixture and pour in the wet ingredients and combine.
 Do not overmix.

-- Scoop about ¼ cup of the batter into the prepared muffin tray.
+Scoop about 1/4 cup of the batter into the prepared muffin tray.
 Bake for 15 minutes or until batter is set.